ToroCraft/Minecoprocessors/README.md

 start:
 ```

 The next line adds a label.
-Labels are not actual instructions but instead markers providing an
+Labels are not actual instructions but instead are markers providing an
 easy way to jump to a line.
 Labels can be any word containing only letters, numbers and underscores.
 The colon (`:`) at the end of the line denotes the line as a label.